 You may be considered a Minnesota resident for tax purposes under the 183-day rule, even if you have permanent residency in another state.
-Under this rule, you are considered a Minnesota resident for tax purposes if both of the following conditions apply:

-You spend at least 183 days in Minnesota during the year.
+- You spend at least 183 days in Minnesota during the year.
 Any part of a day counts as a full day.

-You or your spouse rent, own, maintain, or occupy an abode.
+- You or your spouse rent, own, maintain, or occupy an abode.
 An abode is a residence in Minnesota suitable for year-round use and equipped with its own cooking and bathing facilities.